World Nomads is a provider for well-known travel insurance which suits global travelers and expats alike.

 Can you imagine paying that for a holiday which never happened?

 Or if you had to pay for that holiday ride to come down from the Himalayas?
 Or what if the repatriation cost crossed $ 25.000?

-These situations gone wrong remind us that buying a travel insurance seems like a super good idea after all.
+These situations went wrong remind us that buying travel insurance seems like a super good idea after all.